 Does HDMI 2.0 support Dolby Atmos?

-By now, you probably got a general idea about which HDMI port to use for 4K Samsung along with types and usages of HDMI cables to go with your TV and external devices.
+By now, you probably got a general idea about which HDMI ports to use for 4k Samsung TV along with types and usages of HDMI cables to go with your TV and external devices.

 Remember that 4K will work if both the external device and your TV can support 4K and HDR.
 Moreover, be very careful while using HDCP as it is more complicated and confusing.
 Finally, always turn to the instruction manual that came with your Samsung 4K when you are clueless about any port and what it does.